radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/getting-started/01-timeslots.md

 - The deletion attribute of the object (deletedaction) is updated for the previous timeslot.
 A validated timeslot is read only and as such validated data can no longer be changed in any way, nor is it possible to delete validated timeslots.
 This is due to high standards of traceability and integrity for the data, because:
 - Data is used to consolidate customer flags and also action plans, which should not be developed after the fact, as these customer flags and action plans are intended to be used by operational teams;
-- Third party auditors may require evidence that the data has not been deliberately misused within Brainwave Identity GRC.
+- Third party auditors may require evidence that the data has not been deliberately misused within Identity Analytics.

 Validated timeslots are visible to all portal users.